specio/test-infra/config/jenkins/README.md

 3. Configuration changes can be picked up by restarting Jenkins (during a new Jenkins setup) or by running the 'Master/reload-configuration' job on Jenkins.

 _Job DSL API Reference: https://jenkinsci.github.io/job-dsl-plugin/_

+Note: you cannot delete jobs by deleting the job DSL.
+You will have to delete the job DSL and the job in Jenkins.

 ## AKS Cluster Service Principal
 The Service Principal used to create the AKS cluster will expire in 1 year.
 Before that expiry, you will need to update your AKS cluster with new credentials.
 Refer to this guide for more information: https://docs.microsoft.com/en-us/azure/aks/update-credentials